Optimization of 3D diamond detectors with graphitized electrodes based on an innovative numerical simulation: Signal simulation in 3D diamond sensors with graphitic electrodes

-This approach enables decoupling the simulation of the transport of the charge carriers from the simulation of the propagation effects that are condensed in time-dependent weighting potential maps that only depend on the sensor geometry, encoded in the conductivity $\sigma(\vec x)$ and dielectric constant $\epsilon$.
-It is worth noticing that Equation~\ref{eq:quasistaticmaxwell-equation} is invariant for transformations $t \to t/\alpha$ and $\sigma(\vec x) \to \alpha \sigma(\vec x)$ $\forall \alpha \in \mathbb R^+$, which implies that a reduction of resistivity (\emph{i.e}., an increase in conductivity) implies a linear reduction of the timescale of the signal propagation, for any fixed geometry.
-In addition, since $V(\vec x, t/\alpha; \alpha\sigma(\vec x)) = V(\vec x, t; \sigma(\vec x))$, the numerical solutions of the equation can be reinterpreted by scaling the time axis instead of solving the equation again for a rescaled resistivity pattern.
+With this approach, the simulation of the transport of the charge carriers can be decoupled from the simulation of the propagation effects that are condensed in time-dependent weighting potential maps that only depend on the sensor geometry, encoded in the conductivity $\sigma(\vec x)$ and dielectric constant $\epsilon$.
+It is worth noticing that Equation~\ref{eq:quasistaticmaxwell-equation} is invariant for transformations $t \to t/\alpha$ and $\sigma(\vec x) \to \alpha \sigma(\vec x)$ $\forall \alpha \in \mathbb R^+$, which implies that a reduction of resistivity (\emph{i.e}., an increase in conductivity) results into a linear reduction of the timescale of the signal propagation, for any fixed geometry.
+In addition, since $\Psi(\vec x, t/\alpha; \alpha\sigma(\vec x)) = \Psi(\vec x, t; \sigma(\vec x))$, the numerical solutions of the equation can be reinterpreted by scaling the time axis instead of solving the equation again for a rescaled resistivity.

 Calculating the time-dependent weighting potential via the \qsme constitutes a well-defined problem.
-Although computationally intensive because of the third-order PDE and of the complicated geometry, numerical solutions to Cauchy problems benefit from extensive research and development across various sectors, offering numerous methodologies.
-In the subsequent sections, we present a comparative analysis of results derived from \comsol~\cite{Janssens:2890572}, employing Finite Element Methods (FEMs), and a custom, specifically-designed spectral method.
+Although computationally intensive because of the third-order PDE and of the complicated geometry, numerical solutions of Cauchy problems benefit from extensive research and development across various sectors, offering numerous methodologies.
+In the subsequent sections, we present a comparative analysis of results derived from \texttt{\comsol}~\cite{Janssens:2890572}, employing FEM solvers (\methodB), and a spectral method (\methodC) that we have developed for this case.